 Skip to page content

-The Chemical Dependency Counseling program is designed to provide students with the knowledge, professional values, and skillset required to begin the certification process for and work in California Chemical Dependency treatment settings.
+The Addiction Studies program is designed to provide students with the knowledge, professional values, and skillset required to begin the certification process for and work in California Chemical Dependency treatment settings.
 It also provides opportunities for general knowledge about addiction, and chemical dependency treatment.
-This program leads to an AA in Chemical Dependency Counseling, and a Certificate of Achievement in Chemical Dependency Counseling which is fully accredited by the California Association of Alcohol and Drug Educators (CAADE) and is available to students who meet the graduate requirements and complete required courses.
+This program leads to an AA in Addiction Studies, and a Certificate of Achievement in Addiction Studies which is fully accredited by the California Association of Alcohol and Drug Educators (CAADE) and is available to students who meet the graduate requirements and complete required courses.

-A fully accredited California Association for Drug and Alcohol Educators(CAADE) Certificate of Achievement in Chemical Dependency Counseling will be awarded upon the satisfactory completion of the 36 unit curriculum listed below with a 2.0 GPA or higher in each course.
+A fully accredited California Association for Drug and Alcohol Educators(CAADE) Certificate of Achievement in Addiction Studies will be awarded upon the satisfactory completion of the 39 unit curriculum listed with a 2.0 GPA or higher in each course.

 Gerontology Skills Recognition